 Also know this about USC: Showtime’s 1970 USC-Alabama game documentary, “Against the Tide,” prominently touts Brice Taylor as the school’s first Black All-American player in 1925.
 What the film doesn’t tell you was USC omitted Taylor’s name from its annual media guides until the late 1950s.
 Brad Pye Jr., a writer for the Los Angeles Sentinel, a Black newspaper, exposed the omission.

 USC didn’t abandon its unwritten quota until the late 1960s.
-A little-known fact was the Trojans only had five Black starters in their 42-21 rout of Alabama on September 12, 1970, at Legion Field in Birmingham.
+A little-known fact was the Trojans only had four Black starters in their 42-21 rout of Alabama on September 12, 1970, at Legion Field in Birmingham.
 Bryant apologists want you to believe Bryant scheduled the game to lose to show his bigoted fans it was time to recruit Black athletes.
-In other words, he wanted Sam Cunningham to romp for what finished as 135 yards and two touchdowns.
+In other words, he wanted Sam Cunningham — who wasn’t a starter that night — to romp for what finished as 135 yards and two touchdowns.

 However, the myth ignores the fact that in USC’s final 10 games in 1970, Cunningham only ran for 353 yards and three touchdowns.
 He didn’t strike fear in opponents — as the 1970 myth wants you to believe — until two years later as an All-American senior in 1972.